chaolinzhanglab/DeltaSplice/README.md

 >>>

-## Reproduce experiments mentioned in the manuscript
+## Reproduce experiments described in the manuscript

 Pre-trained models for baseline methods: